 The new 2019 traces provide richer data even on a cluster by cluster basis.
 For example, the amount and variety of server configurations per cluster increased significantly from 2011.
-An overview of the machine configurations in the cluster analyzed with the 2011 traces and in the 8 clusters composing the 2019 traces can be found in Figure 2 and in Figure 3 on a cluster-by-cluster basis.
+An overview of the machine configurations in the cluster analyzed with the 2011 traces and in the 8 clusters composing the 2019 traces can be found in Figure 2.
+Additionally, in Figure 3, the same machine configuration data is provided for the 2019 traces providing a cluster-by-cluster distribution of the machines.